Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Problem Generation Method

-\paragraph{(ii) Problem structure instantiation.} Next, the problem structure is instantiated with properties, which gives a mental model.
+\paragraph{(ii) Problem structure instantiation.} Next, the problem structure is instantiated with properties, yielding a mental model.
 We use a handwritten vocabulary for each of the lexical properties (entity, agent, unit and attribute) and sample instantiations of these properties from those vocabularies uniformly at random.
-The numerical quantities are instantiated by sampling uniformly at random a set of numbers from the range $2$-$20$ (one number for each predicate).\footnote{We omit 0 and 1 from the number range in order to avoid unnatural phrases like ``\textit{Bob has 1 times as many apples as Alice.}''} Then, we enumerate the logical forms and accordingly compute intermediate results for each reasoning step, making sure that the intermediate quantities fall in the range $0$-$999$; if not, a new set of numbers is sampled and the procedure is repeated from the beginning.
+The numerical quantities are instantiated by sampling a set of numbers uniformly at random from within a fixed range, which is $2$--$20$ for the experiments in \cref{sec:consistency-hypothesis}-\ref{sec:concept-test} and $100$--$999$ for the experiments in \cref{sec:numerical-tests}.\footnote{We omit 0 and 1 from the first number range in order to avoid unnatural phrases like ``\textit{Bob has 1 times as many apples as Alice.}'' The range for the experiments in \cref{sec:numerical-tests} contains larger numbers for reasons given in \cref{fn:memory}.} Then, we enumerate the logical forms and accordingly compute intermediate results for each reasoning step, making sure that the intermediate quantities fall in the range $0$--$999$.
+If not, a new set of numbers is sampled and the procedure is repeated from the beginning.
 This naive procedure is sufficiently fast for our purposes.
-Empirically, we observed an average runtime of $\sim$4 ms to generate a numerical instantiation for a problem.
-This step enables control over the numerical features of the problem, as well as certain linguistic features (i.e., the lexical properties).
+Empirically, we observed an average runtime of $\approx$4 ms to generate a numerical instantiation for a problem.\looseness=-1

 \paragraph{(iii) Template sampling.} The mental model is then converted to natural language using templated text.
 Specifically, for each of the predicates we construct a set of templates that represent natural language adhering to that predicate.
-For instance, \transfer{Alice, Bob, 3, apple} can be converted to ``[Bob]\textit{ gave} [3] [apple]\textit{s to }[Alice]'' (see \cref{table:lf_examples} for additional examples).
+For instance, { \transfer{Annie, None, 3, watch}} is converted to ``[Annie]\textit{ bought} [3] [watch]\textit{s}'' in \cref{fig:generation-pipeline}; see \cref{table:lf_examples} for additional examples.
 The templates are handcrafted.
 We sample one template uniformly at random for each predicate in the mental model.
 We also create and sample interrogative templates for the questions, which always query the intermediate result derived from the \emph{last} predicate.
-Finally, we concatenate the sentences to obtain the full problem text.\looseness=-1
+Finally, we concatenate the sentences to obtain the full problem text.
+This step enables control over the linguistic form of the sentences in the problem text, which will be important for our test related to text comprehension in \cref{sec:linguistic-tests}.
+Moreover, since the faithfulness of the templated text is guaranteed by manual design, the procedure up to this point ensures that the text is faithful to the mental model.\looseness=-1